cguttweb/cguttweb/README.md

 - Vanilla JavaScript
 - Vue and Nuxt 3
-- Started learning the basics of SQL and PHP
+- Started learning the basics of SQL and PHP and dabbling with Laravel

 ### Find me on